loseyco/resume/RESUME.md

 ## PROFESSIONAL SUMMARY

 Skilled and experienced electronics engineer and manager with a proven track record across multiple industries.
+Currently serving as a Trackside Engineer for Honda in the IndyCar series.
 Extensive experience as a Proton Therapy Engineer at Siemens Healthineers, leading teams of electricians and working directly with doctors and staff.
-Recently completed contract work as a Trackside Engineer for Honda in the IndyCar series.

 Proven ability to handle data, race strategy, and IT coordination in various roles within the racing industry.
 Strong background in automotive engineering, network administration, and customer service.